EdGustafsson/dogbook/README.md

-Skapad från scratch utan create-react-app
+Created from scratch without the use of create-react-app

-Öppna terminalen och gå in i dogbook-new

-Installera alla npm dependencies med "npm install"

-Skriv in "npm start" för att starta applikationen
+Use npm install to install all dependencies

+npm start to run the application